 After you’ve picked up your tickets and strolled around the area doing lots of people watching, you may want to get some pre-theatre drinks or dinner.
 Right in the area is Browns Brasserie & Bar which would be a great place to do either, or both!
 I’d recommend one of their classics – cod and chips.
 Delicious and so very British.

 - For discounted tickets on same-day theatre seats visit TKTS which is the official London theatre ticket booth.
 There can be several other booths in the area so it’s good to check out their website to see exactly what their booth looks like to avoid any issues.

 There really are no end to the shows you can see in London and there is bound to be something to suit everyone’s taste.
 Musicals, dramas, family friendly, comedy, and the quirky and off-beat- you’re sure to find a show that you’ll love to top off your visit to London.
 London Theatre offers tons of information on what’s playing and reviews of the shows.
 If you’re hoping to score discounted tickets at TKTS it would be a good idea to have a few options in mind, just in case your first choice is sold out.

 Website: London Theatre

 So what do you think?
 In the past three posts we’ve visited great architecture, royal fun and tradition, iconic landmarks, beautiful places of worship, great views, parks just made for strolling, and all that history that London is known for.
 Are you itching to visit London yet?
 I know I’m ready to head back.

 Please feel free to click and save this map as it marks all the spots on the itinerary.
-Green Pins are for Day 1, Blue Pins are Day 2, Pink Pins are for Day 3 and the Black Pins are transportation options.
+Green Pins are the City & East End, Blue Pins are Westminster & South Bank, Pink Pins are for a Royal Day Out and the Black Pins are transportation options.